Gethe/wow-ui-source/README.markdown

   * Wailing Caverns

-    * The maze section has been removed, and nearby creatures and bosses have been adjusted to compensate.
+    * The maze section has been removed to make the overall dungeon more accessible and quicker to complete.
+Nearby creatures and bosses have been adjusted to compensate.

   * Zul'Farrak